maximesalomon/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects.
+That way, programming languages can connect to the page.

 2. What is an event?

+An event is a "thing" that happen.
+It can take multiple form - click, mouseover, scroll, etc.

 3. What is an event listener?

+An event listener is a function waiting for an event to happen.
+It takes an argument and a callback.

 4. Why would we convert a NodeList into an Array?

+NodeList are array-like objects.
+They are not objects but they are not arrays either.
+By converting a NodeList into an array you enable it to have all the methods an array has access to.

 5. What is a component?

+A component is a reusable piece of user interface code.

 ### Git Set up